 Our Network Structure

-We are a network of networks, with members spanning across all of Europe.
-We bring together some of the most senior former government ministers, officials and security experts with the emerging future leaders of European security.
-The ELN has three core networks:
+We are a network of networks, with members spanning across geographic Europe.
+We bring some of the most senior former government ministers, officials and security experts together with the emerging future leaders of European security.
+The ELN has four core networks:

 - The Senior Network, our largest network that brings together political, military, diplomatic, civil society and business leaders from across wider Europe.
 They hold different political opinions and preferences, but all subscribe to the ELN agenda of dialogue and are ready to contribute to joint development of solutions to the current challenges.

 - The Younger Generational Leaders Network on Euro-Atlantic Security (YGLN), our group of emerging security leaders.
-The YGLN works to bridge the divide between Russia and the West by bringing together nearly 80 emerging leaders of 27 nationalities throughout Europe – including Russia and Turkey – and the United States to discuss the most pressing Euro-Atlantic security challenges of the 21st century.
+The YGLN works to bridge the divide between Russia and the West by bringing together over 100 emerging leaders of 27 nationalities throughout Europe – including Russia and Turkey – and the United States to discuss the most pressing Euro-Atlantic security challenges of the 21st century.

-- The Contact Group on Russia-West Relations, which was established to bring together current Members of Parliament, diplomats, and strategic advisers from across wider Europe who can deliver national and European policy impact on Russia – West relations.
+- The Contact Group on Russia-West Relations was established to bring together current Members of Parliament, diplomats, and strategic advisers from across wider Europe who can deliver national and European policy impact on Russia – West relations.

 - The Task Force on Cooperation in Greater Europe, a select group of senior officials from key European states who focus on breaking from the legacy of the Cold War and focus on emerging political, economic and security challenges of the 21st Century.
 The Task Force is a partnership between The ELN, the Russian International Affairs Council, the Global Relations Forum and the Polish Institute of International Affairs.